Is Runna Free? An Honest Review From a Long-Time Runner

 In my experience, it's particularly useful for runners who want structure but don't necessarily want to pay for a full-time coach.

-If you’ve got a specific goal in mind, like a race or a time target, it really comes into its own.
+If you have a specific goal, a race, a time target, your first ultra, it really comes into its own.
 It takes the guesswork out of training and gives you a clear path to follow.

 It's also a great option if you're busy.
 Not having to plan your own training is a bigger time-saver than most people expect, and it frees up mental energy as well.

-Where it’s less essential is for runners who are already very confident in building their own plans, or those who are just running casually without any real structure.
-In those cases, you might not get the full value from it.
+Where it's less essential is for runners who are already very confident building their own plans, or those who run casually without any real structure.

 Is It Worth Paying For?

-If you’re comparing it to free plans online, then yes, it’s a step up in terms of personalisation, adaptability, and overall experience.
-But more importantly, it’s consistent.
-You’re not jumping between different plans or trying to piece things together yourself.
+Compared to free plans online, Runna is a clear step up in terms of personalisation, adaptability, and overall experience.
+More importantly, it's consistent: you're not jumping between different plans or piecing things together yourself.

-If you’re comparing it to a running coach, then it becomes even more compelling.
-Coaching can easily cost £100 or more per month, whereas Runna gives you a structured, coach-led approach at a fraction of that price.
+Compared to a running coach, it becomes even more compelling.
+Coaching can easily cost £100 or more per month; Runna gives you a structured, coach-led approach at a fraction of that price.

-For me, the value comes from how much it simplifies training while still delivering results.
+For me, the value comes from how much it simplifies training while still delivering real results.

 FAQ: Is Runna Free?

-Yes, you can cancel your subscription at any time, whether you’re on the monthly or yearly plan.
+Can you cancel Runna easily?
+Yes.
+You can cancel at any time, whether you're on the monthly or annual plan.
+There are no penalties and cancellation takes a couple of taps in the app settings.

 Final Thoughts

-Runna isn’t a free app in the traditional sense, and if that’s what you’re looking for, it probably won’t be the right fit.
+Runna isn't free in the traditional sense.
+If that's what you're looking for, it probably won't be the right fit.

-But if you’re looking for something that gives you structure, removes guesswork, and helps you train more effectively, it’s a very strong option.
+But if you want structure, want to remove guesswork, and want to train more effectively, it's a very strong option.

-After two years of using it myself, the biggest benefit isn’t just the plans, it’s the consistency it creates.
-And in running, that’s often the thing that makes the biggest difference.
+After two years of using it myself, the biggest benefit isn't just the plans.
+It's the consistency they create.
+And in running, that's often the thing that makes the biggest difference.

-If you’re curious, the best thing you can do is try it properly.
-Use the ANDY2 code, take advantage of the two-week trial, and see how it fits into your training.
-You’ll know pretty quickly whether it’s something you want to stick with.
+If you're curious, the best thing you can do is try it properly.
+Use the ANDY2 code, take advantage of the full two weeks, and see how it fits into your training.
+You'll know pretty quickly whether it's something you want to stick with.